 Department of Political Science Announcements

-Political Science advisors will continue to be available for remote appointments this semester.
+Political Science advisors will continue to be available for remote appointments this summer.
 Schedule an appointment with us in Starfish.

 Announcements from Outside the Department

 The Department of Asian Languages and Cultures offers all three levels of Persian.
 Given how rare it is to find Persian on a resume, those with proficiency in the language are highly sought out by employers with interests in the region.
 Designated a Critical Need Language, the US government offers many scholarships for students.